sara-lindersson/shedis-temperature-replication-code/README.md

 # SHEDIS-Temperature
 This dataset links national disaster impact records with subnational information on physical hazards and human exposure.
 Version 1.0 includes data on 382 heat waves and cold waves from 1979 to 2018, based on records from the EM-DAT international disaster database.

-+ Related publication: [upcoming]
++ Data descriptor article: [upcoming]
 + Harvard Dataverse: https://doi.org/10.7910/DVN/WNOTTC
 + GitHub Repository: https://github.com/sara-lindersson/shedis-temperature

-## Ready-to-Use dataset
+## Dataset
-The ready-to-use data are located in the `data-output` folder in the [Harvard Dataverse repository](https://doi.org/10.7910/DVN/WNOTTC), which contains six files:
+The dataset is located in the `SHEDIS-Temperature` folder in the [Harvard Dataverse repository](https://doi.org/10.7910/DVN/WNOTTC).
+The data descriptor describes the content of the dataset files.

-+ `data-disno-level.tab`: Key attributes for the EM-DAT record, across all relevant administrative units.
-The event attributes come from the threshold analysis at disno level, using the 5th percentile as threshold.
-+ `data-disno-level.gpkg`: Same as above but with geometry outlining the adm units.

-+ `data-adm-unit-level.tag`: Key attributes for the EM-DAT record, quantified per relevant administrative unit.
-The event attributes come from the threshold analysis at administrative unit level, using the 5th percentile as threshold.
-+ `data-adm-unit-level.gpkg`: Same as above but with geometry outlining the adm unit.

-+ `data-grid-cell-level.tab`: Key attributes for the EM-DAT record, quantified at grid cell level within each relevant administrative unit.
-The event attributes come from the threshold analysis at grid cell level, using the 5th percentile as threshold.
-+ `data-grid-cell-level.gpkg`: Same as above but with geometry outlining the adm unit.

-Additionally, the `data-output` folder includes the subfolder `events`, which lists identified heat waves or cold waves per disaster number (disno), quantified at either grid cell-, admin unit- or disno-level.
-There will only be a file in the subfolder if a heat wave or cold wave could be detected in the relevant area during the analysis period.

 ## Replication Scripts
-The dataset contains R notebooks for generating the SHEDIS-Temperature outputs, which are located under in the `scripts` folder.
-This is available at both [Harvard Dataverse](https://doi.org/10.7910/DVN/WNOTTC) and[GitHub](https://github.com/sara-lindersson/shedis-temperature).
+This GitHub contains the R notebooks for generating the SHEDIS-Temperature outputs, which are located under in the `scripts` folder.

 ### Repository structure
-The scripts are divided into three main directories:
+The scripts are divided into four main directories:

 + `a-preprocess-mswx`: Scripts for preprocessing raw meteorological data from the MSWX dataset.
 + `b-process-data`: Scripts for linking disaster impact records from EM-DAT to subnational administrative units (GADM v3.6), using geocoding from GDIS.
 These scripts also integrate meteorological data (MSWX) with annual population estimates from GHS-POP.
 + `c-derive-outputs`: Scripts for generating the final dataset, including identifying heat wave and cold wave events through threshold analysis and summarizing key attributes for each disaster record.
++ `d-figures-data-descriptor`: Scripts for generating the figures for the data descriptor article.

 A `master-script` in the root directory orchestrates the execution of these scripts in the correct order.
 Each script provides further details about its functionality.